projectcalico/calico/master/getting-started/kubernetes/installation/hardway/install-typha.md

            -subj "/CN=calico-typha"
 ```

-The certificate presents the Common Name (CN) as `calico-typha`.
-Felix will be configured to verify this name.
+The certificate presents the Common Name (CN) as `calico-typha`. `calico/node` will be configured to verify this name.

 Sign the Typha certificate with the CA
 ```